M&A angle seen in Yahoo patent demand on Facebook

-SAN FRANCISCO Yahoo (YHOO.O) could be trying to boost its acquisition value by demanding licensing fees from Facebook FB.N for the use of its technology, as the one time Web-pioneer considers strategic M&A options, according to patent experts.
+SAN FRANCISCO Feb 28 Yahoo could be trying to boost its acquisition value by demanding licensing fees from Facebook for the use of its technology, as the one time Web-pioneer considers strategic M&A options, according to patent experts.

 Representatives from the two companies met on Monday with Yahoo asserting claims on 10 to 20 of Yahoo's patents, according to a source briefed on the matter.
 Yahoo has asserted claims involving technical mechanisms in Facebook's ads, privacy controls, news feeds and messaging service, said the source, who was not aware of what specific dollar demands Yahoo may have made for licenses.